getcloudless/getcloudless.com/_posts/2018-10-03-cloudless-on-cloudless.markdown

 logging in to set up machines, so the instances need some way to get their own secrets.

-For this, we will do a simple single node setup of [Hashicorp's Vault](https://www.vaultproject.io/), which will store the API keys that the web servers need on its local filesystem.
+For our secrets server, we will do a simple single node setup of [Hashicorp's Vault](https://www.vaultproject.io/), which will store the API keys that the web servers need on its local filesystem.
 Note this is not HA, but in our setup Vault going down will not take the site down (the webservers that are already running will cache the secrets and be unaffected) so this is kept simple in the spirit of keeping the setup as minimal as possible.
-Future work would be needed to deploy a [Consul](https://www.consul.io/) cluster to store the Vault backend, which would make this setup more resilient.
+Future work would be needed to deploy a [Consul](https://www.consul.io/) cluster to act as the Vault backend, which would make this setup more resilient.

 This is what we will cover in Part One (this post).